Traditional music is one of the pillars of culture in the San Sebastian Region.

 Gipuzkoa is in itself a place packed with traditions, history, art, etc., making it the perfect place to visit museums of different kinds and subject matter.
 From museums dedicated to hugely important artists such as Chillida and Balenciaga to smaller yet no less interesting options such as the one dedicated to Victor Hugo in Pasajes San Juan, or others with specific themes for the younger members of the family.

-Idiazabal cheese is one of the San Sebastian Region’s most authentic flavours, a gastronomic gem.
+Idiazabal cheese is one of the Gipuzkoa’s most authentic flavours, a gastronomic gem.

 An underground baroque cathedral created by the forces of nature.

 The Algorri Interpretation Centre stands in the natural surroundings of Zumaia and provides a splendid opportunity to learn more about different ecosystems.

 The Arditurri mines ran almost non-stop for 2000 years.

 Located in Pasajes San Pedro, only a few kilometres from San Sebastian, Albaola is the Basque Maritime Factory.